henbarlevi/dating-app-v2.0/ReadME.md

 # TODO
 # ====================================
 * handle reconnection of user
-* handle sockets emits from client with RXJS
 * replace all hardcoded urls with environment variables
 * do research on how to make the site be in top in google search - maybe this is the key : [Search Conosole](https://www.google.com/webmasters/tools/home?hl=en)
-* when doing JSON.stringify(gameEventOrtimeout) in the gameroomManager on the mreged observable subscribed object - recevied "Converting circular structure to JSON" Fix this to avoid memory leak
 * change the css arrow to gif
 * maybe discard saving roomId in client - it already handled by server, so maybe there is no need to save it in client storage
 * maybe save gameroom.players as object with key as user_id , to support continuing game event if some players disconnected (in future version when 2+ players games be available)